Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

 ### DLT

-Blockchain uses DLT, DLT is a type of a database that can be shared, replicated and synchronized among a large number of participants who are spread across different geographical areas.
-A good analogy for DLT is a Google Doc.
-When you share a Google Doc with a group of people, the document is simply distributed instead of copied or transferred.
-This creates a decentralized distribution chain that gives everyone access to the document.
+To understand blockchain, you first have to understand what a distributed ledger is.
+[Read here](https://github.com/Abbas-Khann/Solidity-Mastery/tree/main/Absolute-beginner#distributed-ledger-technologydlt) before you move on

-So a blockchain is simply a type of DLT that is :
+A blockchain is simply a type of DLT that is :

-  •Shared
-  •Replicated
-  •Synchronized
+  • Shared
+  • Replicated
+  • Synchronized

 among a large number of participants who are spread across the world

-It is a network of participants holding equal control.
-The purpose of a blockchain is to have a network of computers agree upon a common state of data
+It is a network of participants holding equal control that agree upon a common state of data

-Wait, who owns the blockchain?

-All the participants!

-It's decentralized! - There is no third party or central authority involved
+All the participant own the blockchain, it's decentralized! - There is no third party or central authority involved.
 And anyone can become a participant!
-Plain and simple.
-Any person or organization should be able to participate in this.
-No person or organization should be able to control this process

 Each participant holds a copy of that database and shares it with other participants.
 These participants are called nodes.

 So, how many copies are there and how is data entered?🤔

 There is not a single master copy of the blockchain.

 Each node💻 :

-   -keeps their own copy of the blockchain
+   - keeps their own copy of the blockchain

-   -constantly checks with other nodes to make sure everyone has the same record of data
+   - constantly checks with other nodes to make sure everyone has the same record of data

 To add a block all nodes must approve that their copy is the same as the copies of other nodes and reach a consensus.Data is entered & updated by the participants of the network.
 All changes can be written & saved to all involved nodes only after approval by the majority.
 Nodes reach an agreement on what the blockchain looks like at any given moment.🤝